 Hard Disk Drive Basics

 Each disk consists of platters, rings on each side of each platter called tracks, and sections within each track called sectors.
-A sector is the smallest physical storage unit on a disk, almost always 512 bytes in size.
+A sector is the smallest physical storage unit on a disk, almost always 512 or 4096 bytes in size.

 The cylinder/head/sector notation scheme described in this section is slowly being eliminated.
 All new disks use some kind of translation factor to make their actual hardware layout appear as something else, mostly to work with MS-DOS and Windows 95.

 On hard disks, the data is stored on the disk in thin concentric bands called tracks.
 There can be more than a thousand tracks on a 3½ inch hard disk.

 Tracks are a logical rather than physical structure, and are established when the disk is low-level formatted.
 Track numbers start at 0, and track 0 is the outermost track of the disk.
 The highest numbered track is next to the spindle.